- COVID-19 Information

-It is exceedingly rare for babies to have psoriasis particularly if there is no history in the family.
+It is rare for babies to have psoriasis, particularly if there is no history in the family.
 There are 10 times as many people affected by psoriasis at 18 years old than those under one year.
 Rashes in the nappy area may be psoriasis or may be a straightforward nappy rash.
 Psoriasis in the nappy area will look red and shiny with little scaling, and it will be very clearly demarcated i.e. it will be clear where the psoriasis stops and regular skin begins.

 What treatments are available for children?

-All the usual immunisations may be safely given in a child with psoriasis but it is worth remembering that a patch of psoriasis may come up at any site where the skin has been injured e.g. where the needle has entered the skin.
+All the usual immunisations may be safely given to a child with psoriasis but it is worth remembering that a patch of psoriasis may come up at any site where the skin has been injured e.g. where the needle has entered the skin.

 If your child is taking a psoriasis treatment that suppresses the immune system (some of the tablet and injection treatments), not all vaccinations will be suitable.
 You should make sure to discuss this with your child’s Dermatologist, and inform school and travel nurses of their condition and treatment before any vaccinations are given.